 Late applications may be accepted but there is no guarantee that applications will be processed in time for convocation.

 If you are registered in an Honours program but wish to graduate with a bachelor (90-credit) degree you must indicate this when you apply to graduate.

 Students who expect to receive a certificate must complete and submit an Application to Graduate with a Certificate Form.
 Please note that this form is to be submitted to the academic unit that offers the certificate.

 The online application to graduate in February 2017 will be available from September 9 to October 24, 2016.

 If you applied to the February convocation in absentia, then once your eligibility to graduate has been confirmed for February, your status will be reflected on your transcript.
 You will be able to pick up your diploma starting March 6, 2017 from the Registrarial Services office in the Bennett Centre for Student Services, or request that it be sent to you.
 Your name will appear on YU Verify as having convocated in February.

 Because there is no February ceremony, you will be invited to the June convocation ceremony and your name will appear in the June convocation program.
-You will receive and invitation to RSVP to the June ceremony approximately four to six weeks before the June convocation.
+You will receive an invitation to RSVP for the June ceremony approximately four to six weeks before the June convocation.